Biden issues new warning to Russia over invading Ukraine

 “These are difficult issues we are facing, and resolving them won’t happen quickly,” Blinken said.
 “I certainly don’t expect we’ll solve them in Geneva tomorrow.”

-He said Russia’s actions toward Ukraine are an attempt to subvert international norms and just the latest in a string of Moscow’s violations of numerous treaties, agreements and other commitments it has made to respect the sovereignty and territory of other countries.
+He later told an audience at the Berlin-Brandenburg Academy of Sciences that Russia’s actions toward Ukraine are an attempt to subvert international norms and just the latest in a series of violations of numerous treaties, agreements and other commitments Moscow has made to respect the sovereignty and territory of other countries.

-“To allow Russia to violate those principles with impunity would drag us all back to a much more dangerous and unstable time, when this continent -– and this city -– were split in two, separated by no-man’s-lands patrolled by soldiers, with the threat of all-out war hanging heavily over everyone’s lives,” Blinken told an audience at the Berlin-Brandenburg Academy of Sciences.
-“It would also send a message to others around the world that these principles are expendable.”

-“We will not treat the principles of sovereignty or territorial integrity as negotiable,” he said, adding that the situation is “bigger than a conflict between two countries, and it’s bigger than a clash between Russia and NATO.
-It’s a crisis with global consequences.
-And it requires global attention and action.”
+“Perhaps no place in the world experienced the divisions of the Cold War more than this city,” Blinken said.
+“Here, President Kennedy declared all free people citizens of Berlin.
+Here, President Reagan urged Mr. Gorbachev to tear down that wall.
+It seems at times that President Putin wants to return to that era.
+We hope not.”

-The speech came after Blinken and top diplomats from Britain, France and Germany met in Berlin to project a united front over concerns that Russia may be planning to invade Ukraine.
-A day earlier, he met Ukraine’s president in Kyiv.
+Blinken met earlier with top diplomats from Britain, France and Germany to project a united front over concerns that Russia may be planning to invade Ukraine.
+He met Ukraine’s president in Kyiv a day earlier.

 Blinken took pains Thursday to stress the U.S. and its partners were united, noting that American diplomats have held more than 100 meetings with allies in recent weeks “to ensure that we are speaking and acting together with one voice when it comes to Russia.”